You have now completed Section Two of this course.

 So, here’s how to get it:

-After that, you can transfer it to a mobile device such as your phone, and then practice listening and repeating the words when you’re on the go.
+After you’ve downloaded in onto you computer, you can transfer it to a mobile device such as your phone or mp3 player, and then practice listening and repeating the words when you’re on the go.

 Super simple.
 Super easy.
 Absolutely free.